Reviewing Genius Sports (GENI) & Its Competitors

 |2.58

-Genius Sports presently has a consensus price target of $16.89, indicating a potential upside of 275.31%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 29.80%.
-Given Genius Sports’ stronger consensus rating and higher probable upside, analysts clearly believe Genius Sports is more favorable than its rivals.
+Genius Sports currently has a consensus target price of $16.89, indicating a potential upside of 261.65%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 36.69%.
+Given Genius Sports’ stronger consensus rating and higher probable upside, research analysts clearly believe Genius Sports is more favorable than its rivals.

 45.4% of Genius Sports shares are held by institutional investors.
 Comparatively, 50.4% of shares of all “Miscellaneous amusement & recreation services” companies are held by institutional investors.
-22.5% of shares of all “Miscellaneous amusement & recreation services” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+22.5% of shares of all “Miscellaneous amusement & recreation services” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Profitability